-Etnyre \cite{Etnyre:planar} extended this result to all planar contact manifolds. \item McDuff \cite{McDuff:boundaries} showed that for any Riemann surface $\Sigma$ of genus at least~$2$, the unit cotangent bundle $S T^*\Sigma$ with its canonical contact structure is strongly hyper-fillable.
-Further examples were found by Geiges \cite{Geiges:disconnected}. \item Giroux \cite{Giroux:plusOuMoins} showed that every tight contact structure on~$T^3$ is weakly hyper-fillable.
-However, none of them are strongly hyper-fillable, due to a result of the author's in~\cite{Wendl:fillable}. \end{itemize} All of the negative results just mentioned can be viewed as special cases of Corollary~\ref{cor:separating}, and so can the closely related result in \cite{AlbersBramhamWendl}, that partially planar contact manifolds never admit non-separating contact type embeddings.
-Observe that any contact manifold cobordant to one for which Corollary~\ref{cor:separating} holds also cannot be hyper-fillable: in particular this shows that not every contact $3$-manifold is cobordant to $(S^3,\xi_0)$.
+Etnyre \cite{Etnyre:planar} extended this result to all planar contact manifolds. \item McDuff \cite{McDuff:boundaries} showed that for any Riemann surface $\Sigma$ of genus at least~$2$, the unit cotangent bundle $S T^*\Sigma$ with its canonical contact structure is strongly co-fillable.
+Further examples were found by Geiges \cite{Geiges:disconnected} and Mitsumatsu \cite{Mitsumatsu:Anosov}. \item Giroux \cite{Giroux:plusOuMoins} showed that every tight contact structure on~$T^3$ is weakly co-fillable.
+However, none of them are strongly co-fillable, due to a result of the author \cite{Wendl:fillable}. \end{itemize} All of the negative results just mentioned can be viewed as special cases of Corollary~\ref{cor:separating}, and so can the closely related result in \cite{AlbersBramhamWendl}, that partially planar contact manifolds never admit non-separating contact type embeddings.
+Observe that any contact manifold cobordant to one for which Corollary~\ref{cor:separating} holds also cannot be co-fillable: in particular this shows that not every contact $3$-manifold is cobordant to $(S^3,\xi_0)$.
 We are thus led to an analogue of Question~\ref{question:cob} that also applies to fillable contact manifolds: